128technology/docs/docs/config_nat.md

 <u>Session Recovery Considerations</u>

-Shared NAT pools provisioned on a HA interface that encounters a failover, the 128T software puts the interface in recovery mode to recover all sessions.
-At the end of the recovery period, all non-discovered ports as designed as free and are returned to the NAT pool.
+For shared NAT pools provisioned on an HA interface that encounters a failover, the 128T software will put the interface into recovery mode to recover all sessions.
+At the end of the recovery period all non-discovered ports designed as free are returned to the NAT pool.

 ### Tenant filtering
 The _nat-pool_ configuration can optionally be provisioned with a list of tenants.
 When the configuration has _multiple_ IP pools available, the _tenant_ can be used to determine which IP pool will be selected for the source NAT.
 Absence of a tenant implies that the IP pool is valid for all traffic.
 The following rules will be applied in order to determine the selection of the NAT pool:

 * The packet has a source tenant associated with it
-  * If more than one IP pool has matching tenant
-    * Only the first IP pool is used and hash is applied to create a session.
+  * If more than one IP pool has a matching tenant, only the first IP pool is used and the hash is applied to create a session.
 The remainder of the matches are discarded
   * If a pool with no tenant is configured
     * Same as above
   * All IP pools have tenant configured but none of them match the source tenant
     * Log the failure, increment stat and drop the packet
 * The packet has no source tenant associated with it
-  * At least one IP pool has no tenant configured to do the source NAT; otherwise this will result in the session being dropped.
+  * At least one IP pool has no tenant configured to do the source NAT otherwise this will result in the session being dropped

 The tenant matching rules will apply to sub-tenants as well.
-For example, if an IP pool allows tenant engineering; traffic with source tenant lab.engineering will also match the pool.
+For example, if an IP pool allows tenant engineering, then traffic with source tenant lab.engineering will also match the pool.